tinacms/tina.io/content/docs/index.md

 ---
 title: TinaCMS Documentation
 id: introduction
-last_edited: '2020-08-17T20:43:06.481Z'
+last_edited: '2020-11-26T14:36:44.986Z'
 ---
-Tina is a **toolkit for building content management systems.** By creating a custom CMS with Tina instead of opting for a conventional, "turn-key" solution, developers that use Tina have a lot more control over the editing experience of their users.
+Tina is a **toolkit for building visual editing** into your site**.** By creating a custom editing experience with Tina instead of opting for a conventional CMS, developers can give their teams a contextual, intuitive editing experience without sacrificing code quality.

 ## First Steps